 |Click to go to the website for the National Park Service.|

-Did you know that by right-clicking on a link, you can open the new page in a different tab or window?
+Did you know that by right-clicking on a link, you can open the new page in a different tab or window (desktop computers)?

-- Use the tabs at the top of the screen to go to other sections of the website.
-Once you get into a section, a maroon-colored menu on the left will help you navigate within that section.
+- Use the menu at the top of the screen to go to other sections of the website.
+Once in a section, another menu will help you navigate within that section.

 - Click on photos of plants and animals in gallery displays to enlarge the photo and read a caption.

-- Check out the green Learn More box in the left sidebar for related information on this website, or on other websites.
+- Check out the Learn More on most pages for related information on this website, or on other websites.

 - To print, you can copy and paste content from the website into Word, which will preserve the hotlinks.
 Or you can choose "print" from your browser menu.